-44. Delegation of Responsibility
+46. Delegation of Responsibility

 Any delegation of responsibility for carrying out grant-funded activities to any entity must be pursuant to a written memorandum of understanding by which the implementing organization agrees to comply with all applicable grant terms, conditions, and assurances.
+Further, any delegation of responsibility must be approved by DCJS.
 Any such delegation notwithstanding, the applicant acknowledges by its acceptance of the award its ultimate responsibility for compliance with all terms, conditions, and assurances of the grant award.

-45. Demographic Data
+47. Demographic Data